-Thirty cadets are prepared to join area police forces following their graduation from Montgomery County Community College’s Municipal Police Academy on Dec.
-19 during a ceremony held at the College’s Science Center Theater in Blue Bell.
+Thirty-three cadets are prepared to join area police forces following their graduation from Montgomery County Community College’s Municipal Police Academy on June 19 during a ceremony held at the College’s Science Center Theater in Blue Bell.

-Police Academy Director Jude T. McKenna recognized the accomplishments of the cadets, announcing the valedictorian and awards.
+Police Academy Director Jude T. McKenna recognized the accomplishments of the Class of 1901, including the valedictorian and awards.

-Representatives from the Quest for the Best® charitable foundation, President Taras M. Wochock and Vice President Daniel A. Czaplicki, presented two scholarships in the amount of $2,500 each to Ryan Geist and David Lopez.
+Representatives from the Quest for the Best® charitable foundation, President Taras M. Wochock and Vice President Daniel A. Czaplicki, presented two scholarships in the amount of $2,500 each to Andrew Cox and Sgt.
+Vincent Tenaglia.
 Quest for the Best® awards four scholarships in the amount of $2,500 each year to cadets who demonstrate leadership and excellence during the program.